 Here's a short video on how to install the add-on, which also covers initial setup and basic usage: https://youtu.be/ku_xv6WV6UE

-Poly Haven.
-This is where assets will be downloaded to.
+Poly Haven and select the folder where assets will be downloaded to.
 Note that this must be exactly

 By default, assets are imported at 1k resolution, however they're generally available at at least 8k or higher.

 To change the resolution, simply use the dropdown menu in the asset panel.

 HDRIs are imported with a simple node group that exposes two controls: Rotation and Strength.

 Our textures are made at a variety of scales depending on the surface we photoscanned to create them.
 Typically they are around 2 meters square, but can range anywhere from 10cm to 80m.

 Manually eyeballing the scale according to the size of the objects you're applying it to is obviously an inconvenience and will certainly be inaccurate.
 For this reason, we record the actual real-world size of the textures, and provide a Fix Texture Scale button in the material panel to adjust the texture mapping scale to match.

 This analyses the objects you have the material assigned to and calculates the average mesh surface area, and then sets the scale of the mapping nodes to the appropriate value to make the material match our measured real-world scale.

 Almost all of our materials are designed to be used with real mesh displacement, using tessellation/adaptive subdivision.